perakasem/hlaa-ia/writeup/main.typ

 Although this method only involves 2 fundamental calculations per iteration, there is no definite number of operations involved due to the numerical solving step which involves external libraries and its dependency on the complexity of the equations themselves.

+#pagebreak()

-= Complexity Optimization
+= Complexity Evaluation

+The worst-case time complexity of each numerical method can be represented using the Big O notation by dissecting each operation #footnote[The Backward Euler method cannot be evaluated due to its dependency on external modules for computing systems of equations.].

 The complexity of each numerical method can be quantified by measuring their runtimes.
-Each method was applied to approximate three practical equations over 10 trials: The equation of motion of a simple harmonic oscillator,
+Each method was applied to approximate three practical equations over 100 trials: The equation of motion of a simple harmonic oscillator (TC1),

 $ (dif^2 x)/(dif t^2) = -omega^2x, \
 $

-the equation of motion of a damped harmonic oscillator,
+the equation of motion of a damped harmonic oscillator (TC2),

 $ (dif^2 x)/(dif t^2) + b (dif x)/(dif t) + k x = 0, $

-and the Van der Pol oscillator equation,
+and the Van der Pol oscillator equation (TC3),

 $ (dif^2 x)/(dif t^2) - mu(1-x^2)(dif x)/(dif t) + x = 0. $

-- present data (complete)
-- unfortunately, I am still figuring out how to attach media properly to this PDF.
-I will attach stuff separately to classroom so you can get an idea of what i'm working with.
-- backward euler is extremely sluggish (due to numeric sys. eq. solving)
-- two other methods are faster for some eq. than others
-- rk2 fastest overall

-- present averages + bar graph comparison
-- avg overall time for each method
+Each test case was configured with the same step size, initial conditions, and number of iterations#footnote[Test scripts and initial conditions are in the appendix.].
+As seen in @runtimecharts, the RK2 method is the overall fastest, followed by the P-C method, then the Backward Euler method which has a consistently greater average runtime.
+The discrepancy can be attributed to the numeric solver `fsolve` for evaluating systems of equations within each step.

+#linebreak()

+#figure(
+  kind: table,
+  tablex(
+    columns:4,
+    rows:4,
+    align: center,
+    auto-lines: false,
+    [*Test Case*], [*Backwards Euler*], [*P-C*], [*RK2*],
+    hlinex(),
+    [*TC1*], [0.047272074], [0.009758432], [0.003964148],
+    [*TC2*], [0.04873435], [0.002453182], [0.001983919],
+    [*TC3*], [0.054947517], [0.003014982], [0.002310078]
+  ),
+  caption: [Average Runtime / s #footnote[Raw data is in the appendix.]]
+)<runtimetable>

+#figure(
+caption: [Runtime Charts],
+grid(
+  columns: 2,
+  column-gutter: 20pt,
+    image(
+      "assets/methodruntimes.png",
+      height: 28%),
+    image(
+      "assets/avgruntime.png",
+      height: 28%)
+)
+)<runtimecharts>

+Test-case specific results reveal that P-C and RK2 share similar runtimes, with an anomaly in TC1 where the P-C method struggled.
+The relative runtime distribution between test cases using the Backward Euler method do not align with those of P-C—the increase in runtime between test cases occurs due to the increasing complexity the test cases, which requires the intense computation of the systems of equations.

+Dissecting the

-= Accuracy Optimization
+= Accuracy Evaluation

 - for SHM and damped equations: plot against analytical solution
 - plot absolute error